fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/real-time-gauges/troubleshooting-real-time-gauges.md

 chartPresent: false
 ---

 Real time gauges are useful when you have to monitor the current value without considering historical values.
-The article [Setting up Real Time Gauges]{% linkTo tutorials/gauge-and-widgets-guide/real-time-gauges/setting-up-real-time-gauges.md %} describes how gauges can be set to update in real time.

 Here are a few problems that might come up with real time gauges, and the possible solutions: